Beschreibung

 Zugang

 To access Povlen's three peaks, take the regional road from Valjevo town to Bajina Bašta, which crosses over Debelo Brdo mountain pass.
 You can park at the mountain pass or turn left onto the macadam road and continue for about 1.2 km to the 'P' marked point, which is the most convenient point to start the route on foot.
 From here, one road leads left to the northern forested slopes and the well of the Povlenska Reka (Povlen's Stream), while the other continues straight over the plateau between the peaks further up to the Kneževo Polje.
-Both of these roads are also passable by car, although the connecting path between them over the Srednji Povlen is not.
+Both of these roads are also passable by car, although the road to Povlenska Reka through dense beach forest occasionally can have heavy puddles.
+The connecting walking path between these two roads over viewpoint Ploče towards Srednji Povlen is currently in a very bad shape, overgrown with vegetation and with a lot of fallen trees, although it is passable with a careful, albeit grueling hike.

 Terrain und Habitat